 Seriously, Filipino’s love Spam.
 Ask a Filipino if they’ve ever had Spam, rice, and eggs and I bet you they have–and they love it.

 I usually have a relatively clean diet but every once in a while my Filipino roots take control of me and I end up having spam after midnight.
 Thank goodness this only happens a couple times a year to me.

 The shape of the can is perfect for crafting.
-The blockish shape fit my idea for a Halloween decoupage craft project much better than a traditional tin can.
-I wanted to make a cute Halloween party decoration.
+The blockish shape fit my idea for a Halloween decoupage craft project much better than a traditional tin can would.

 Easy Halloween Decoupage Kids Craft: Franken-cup

 Affiliate links have been included for your shopping convenience.

 - Scraps of [easyazon_link identifier=”B001E69WMG” locale=”US” tag=”scrugcorne-20″]green construction paper[/easyazon_link]

 - [easyazon_link identifier=”B0009ILH8C” locale=”US” tag=”scrugcorne-20″]Modge Podge[/easyazon_link]

 - [easyazon_link identifier=”B00BJ8CWJY” locale=”US” tag=”scrugcorne-20″]Scary Halloween Faces Stickers[/easyazon_link]

 Tear up pieces of green construction paper.
 I love how the glued together pieces of paper fit the Frankenstein story.
 The cobbled together monster face perfectly lends itself to the patchwork decoupage look.